apeschar/phastpress/README.md

 This causes the page to be visible earlier in the browser, but does not change GTmetrix's fully loaded time.

 In order to see this effect, register and log in to GTmetrix and enable the "Video" option.
-Then test your site (with Phast enabled), and use the "Compare" button to again test your site, but while appending "?phast=-phast" to the URL (eg, https://example.com/?phast
+Then test your site (with Phast enabled), and use the "Compare" button to again test your site, but while appending "?phast=-phast" to the URL (eg, https://example.com/?phast=-phast).

-### -phast).
 When the comparison loads, select the "Filmstrips" tab and you'll see the difference.
 The Phast-optimized version of your site should start rendering much earlier.

 ### Can I use a hook to disable PhastPress?